bevyengine/rfcs/rfcs/45-stageless.md

 If its output is `true`, the system it is attached to will run during this pass of the `Schedule`;
 if it is `false`, the system will be skipped.
 Systems that are skipped are considered completed for the purposes of ordering constraints.
-Run criteria cannot themselves have run criteria: they are always executed.
+Run criteria cannot be labelled, otherwise ordered or themselves have run criteria: order other systems relative to the system they control instead.

 Let's examine a few ways we can specify run criteria: